Short Story: War Within

 #

-Two days later, my nurse wheeled me from my room at the hospital to Greg Domoshny’s ICU room.
-I felt like I’d been hit by a Mack truck, but my eagerness to see him was stronger than my body’s protests—or Little Me’s.
-I’d only been begging to be taken to see him from the moment I woke up in the post-surgical recovery room.
-I sat next to his bed, where he appeared to be sleeping, but when I took hold of his hand, his eyes fluttered open and looked straight at me.
+Two days later, my nurse wheeled me from my hospital room to Greg Domoshny in the ICU.
+I felt like I’d been hit by a Mack truck, but my desire to see him outweighed my body’s protests — or Little Me’s.
+I’d been begging to see him since I woke up in the post-surgical recovery room.
+I sat beside his bed, where he seemed to be sleeping.
+But when I took hold of his hand, his eyes fluttered open and looked directly at me.

-He smiled with both his eyes and mouth at seeing me.
-It was the first time anyone had looked at me quite that way.
+He smiled with both his eyes and mouth when he saw me.
+It was the first time anyone had looked at me that way.
 My chest tightened, and I blinked back tears.

 “Thank you,” he whispered.
-He was fed oxygen through the cannula in his nose so he could speak, but he was too weak to offer more than a whisper.
+He received oxygen through the cannula in his nose so he could speak, but he was too weak to say more than a whisper.

 “You can thank me when you’re better,” I assured him with a wink.
 “I expect full repayment.
-Lots of stories about you, your family—my family.
-I need to be caught up.
+Lots of stories about you, your family, my family.
+I need to catch up.
 I’ve missed a lifetime already.
-I don’t want to miss anymore.”
+I don’t want to miss any more."

 “It’s a deal,” he said before his eyes fluttered closed again, and he went back to sleep.

-I sat with him, studying the face that was so much my own, and finally felt a connection with someone I barely knew but shared so much with already.
-A literal physical bond connected us now, not just DNA.
+I sat with him, studying the face that was so much like my own, and finally felt a connection with someone I barely knew but already shared so much.
+A literal physical bond now connected us, not just DNA.

-And for the first time in a very long time, Little Me was silent.
+And for the first time in a very long time, Little Me remained silent.